manuel-dileo/intro-gnn/README.md

-# intro-gnn
+# Introduction to Graph Neural Networks
-A gentle introduction to Graph Neural Networks in Pytorch Geometric
+A gentle introduction to Graph Neural Networks in Pytorch Geometric.